causal3900/causal3900.github.io/docs/discussion11.md

 ---
 output: html_document
 ---
+<style>li {line-height: 1.8;}</style>

-# Discussion 11: DiD Lab {-}
+# Discussion 11.
+Difference in Differences {-}
+## STSCI/INFO/ILRST 3900: Causal Inference {-}
+#### November 5, 2025 {-}

-Nov 6 [**Slides.**](assets/discussions/DIDdiscussion_slides.pdf) for this discussion section.
-Download the R Markdown file [**here**](assets/discussions/DID-discussion.Rmd).
+You can download the [**slides**](assets/discussions/discussion11-DID.pdf) for this week's discussion and the [**.Rmd**](assets/discussions/DID-discussion.Rmd).

-## Empirical Application: How the Abolition of Elected Councils Affects Local Public Services in Vietnam
+## Empirical Application: How the Abolition of Elected Councils Affects Local Public Services in Vietnam {-}

-Refer to Tuesday's lecture ([slides](assets/slides/did_intro.pdf) and recording) for some background on this experiment.
 Here's a [link](https://www.cambridge.org/core/journals/american-political-science-review/article/impact-of-recentralization-on-public-services-a-differenceindifferences-analysis-of-the-abolition-of-elected-councils-in-vietnam/3477854BAAFE152DC93C594169D64F58) to the paper from the original experiment and a [link](https://www.cambridge.org/core/journals/political-analysis/article/using-multiple-pretreatment-periods-to-improve-differenceindifferences-and-staggered-adoption-designs/747F618FD4AD82A536823521D89310F7) to the paper that re-analyzed this experiment, which we're basing this lab on.

-### Download the data
+### Download the data {-}
 All you need to do in this section is run the code block.